andersonku/thinking-with-paper/why-paper/README.md

+# Five reasons to use paper
-# Autopiloting in life gets you nowhere?
+## Autopiloting in life gets you nowhere?
 Time to pick up a pen

     When we live on autopilot, it feels like someone else is driving, not us.
         -- Gustavo Razzetti